HORNETJOE/Networking/README.md

  communications bettwen the two PC's can  be anything that can be trasnfered from one PC to another.

  #### working practice
+ the work practise that would need to be done on a peer to peer network will be minimal beucase a peer to peer netowkr is a simple network that does not have many camplex issues or requirments to handle.

  #### commercial opportunity